Ayaz2589/PS5bot/readme.md

 - There's a chance WalMart checkout ask for captcha after entering address.
 If this is the case, bot will pause.
 As soon as you complete them, bot will resume.
 - You need a login for Target.
 And make sure no existing carts.

-PS5bot exists to:

-- practice web scraping and to
-- buy a **single** PS5 for myself
-The second point is fair imo since it's pretty much an automated version of constantly clicking refresh to buy stuff.
-Also: This is not intended to scalp massive quantities of PS5s.
-That shit aint cool.